tobybreckon/python-examples-cv/README.md

 # python-examples-cv
-OpenCV Python examples used for teaching within the Computer Science programme at Durham University (UK) by Toby Breckon.
+OpenCV Python Computer Vision examples used for teaching within the Computer Science programme at Durham University (UK) by Toby Breckon.

 All tested with OpenCV 3.1 and Python 3.x.